cohure/CHR2024-website/content/cfp24.md

    unpublished results.
 Brevity of argument is preferred.
 We welcome the use of appendices or other supplementary information.

-**Short Papers**: up to **3000** words (ca. 6 pages references, abstract and tables/illustrations excluded).
+**Short Papers**: up to **3000** words (ca. 6 pages, references, abstract and tables/illustrations excluded).
 Short papers report on focused contributions, and may present work in progress.
+Short papers are presented either as short oral presentations or posters.

-**Lightning Talks**: Submit a 750 words abstract to give a 5 minute presentation during a lightning talks session.
+**Lightning Talks**: Submit an abstract of up to 750 words (excluding references, tables and illustrations) to give a 5 minute presentation during a lightning talks session.
 This format can be well suited for reporting work in progress, introducing ideas, preliminary results, or focused question-answer research.

-**Posters**: For poster presentations we ask you to submit an abstract describing your work in about **750** words (references excluded).
-Posters are well suited to present new or early stage research, for a corpus or database description, or for detailed technical explanations and clarifications.
-Posters will not be published in the proceedings, but they will be added to the website of CHR. **Marijn: do we want to change this and say they are published (and allow longer submissions, e.g. up to 1500 or 3000 words) to draw more poster submissions?**

 **Workshops**: up to **1500** words.
 Workshops should be organised to be more interactive than the main conference.
 Workshop proposals should describe:
 - the aims and set up of the workshop,
 - the academic background for the work,
 - proposed length (e.g. half day or full day),